CARES Act

 Student

-Students should apply by completing the EMERGENCY FINANCIAL AID GRANT (CARES ACT)
+Students should apply by completing the Emergency Financial Aid Grant (CARES Act) Student Request Form.

 Students who:

-• Have filed a 2019-2020 Free Application for Federal Student Aid (FASFA) (Students who have not completed a FAFSA can still do so)
+- Have filed a 2019-2020 Free Application for Federal Student Aid (FAFSA) (Students who have not completed a FAFSA can still do so).

 If you need emergency aid, please complete an EMERGENCY FINANCIAL AID GRANT (CARES ACT)